Table of contents

 Student support is governed by regulations made under the Teaching and Higher Education Act 1998.
 The current regulations are the Education (Student Support) Regulations 2011 (as amended).
 These regulations govern the types of course that can attract student support and the conditions that qualify a higher education provider's students to receive it.

-Providers whose courses are designated on a course-by-course basis and their courses are listed in the HEFCE Register of HE providers.
+Providers whose courses are designated on a course-by-course basis, together with their courses, are listed in the HEFCE Register of HE providers.

 SLC's obligation to pay student support is set out in the Education (Student Support) Regulations.
 For both tuition fee and maintenance loans, payment is conditional on, among other things, having an eligible student, a designated course and confirmation of the student's attendance.